SilviaPopa17/code_snipets_IMPRS/README.md

 has been run with and without AGN feedback and this exercise has the goal to analyze the impact of AGN feedback on the properties of the galaxy.

-runge_kutta.ipynb:
-4th order Runge Kutta method for 3-body problem

-1_Red_correction.ipynb:
-Code I use for my master thesis to correct the spectra from the MUSE cube from reddening extinction
+line_fittin_0.pu, tem_den_diagnsotics.py and 4_Analyssi.ipynb are scripts
+that I am using for my ongoing master thesis.

 line_fitting_0.py:
-Code that fits lines and saves inntegrated intensity, S/N, fwhm and errors of the lines
+Code that fits lines and saves integrated intensity, S/N, fwhm and errors of the diagnostic emission lines

 tem_den_diagnostics.py:
 Code that determines temperature and density diagnostics using